canonical/github-runner-image-builder/doc/tutorial/quick-start.md

 ### Run the image build

-- Choose the OpenStack <cloud-name> from the clouds.yaml file, and set the desired image name as <image-name>.
+- Choose the OpenStack `<cloud-name>` from the clouds.yaml file, and set the desired image name as `<image-name>`.
 ```
 CLOUD_NAME=<cloud-name>
 IMAGE_NAME=<image-name>
 github-runner-image-builder run $CLOUD_NAME $IMAGE_NAME
 ```

-to start building the image.
+This event begins building the image.

 ### Verify that the image is available on OpenStack